MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 and then performs key-specific processing to validate the input and produce the wire-format encoding.
-To parse a multi-valued key, the parser applies the value-list decoding algorithm to the `char-string` ({{value-list}}), splitting on commas to produce a list of zero or more values.
+To parse a multi-valued key, the parser applies the value-list decoding algorithm to the `char-string` ({{value-list}}), splitting on unescaped commas to produce a list of zero or more values.

 When the "=" is omitted, the `value` or value list is interpreted as empty.